-Cooktown itself is a small town on the bank of the Endeavor River, it’s not much of a tourist destination, but it has its incredible history as one of Captain Cook’s landing spots.
-Here he fixed his damaged boat and first interacted with indigenous people , seeing his first kangaroo.
+Cooktown itself is a small town on the bank of the Endeavor River, it’s not much of a tourist destination, but it has an incredible history as one of Captain Cook’s landing spots.
+Here he fixed his damaged boat and first interacted with indigenous people, seeing his first kangaroo.

 Cooktown, the biggest unfenced asylum in the world.

 It’s certainly a very different sort of place to live.